joeytakeda/engl507/docs/log.md

 **On Functional Minimalism**

 Prompt: Why would you create or want to provide a scholarly reading edition?
 Why would you use markdown?

+This was a conversation between MC and JT about the prompt:

-MC: If we’re thinking about a minimalist aesthetics, it foregrounds the meaning of text--but of course the aesthetics of the “original” text has meaning already.
+> MC: If we’re thinking about a minimalist aesthetics, it foregrounds the meaning of text--but of course the aesthetics of the “original” text has meaning already.
 This is the *design* part of minimalism, but in terms of the functional, computing aspects of minimalism, then the big thing is accessibility.
 Small file-sizes, for example.
-But why would we do a minimalist edition of something like David Copperfield or War in Peace...do people want that?
+But why would we do a minimalist edition of something like *David Copperfield* or *War in Peace*...do people want that?

-JT: I think people would, especially those who don’t have access to the scholarly editions published by Norton, etc.
+> JT: I think people would, especially those who don’t have access to the scholarly editions published by Norton, etc.

-MC: Is access a problem for canonical texts like the above?
+> MC: Is access a problem for canonical texts like the above?
 One can go into a library

-JT: Or purchase a $1 edition of the texts.
+> JT: Or purchase a $1 edition of the texts.

-[...]
+> [...]

-JT: My hesitation with minimal editions is this: why do we have to sacrifice editorial nuance for access?
+> JT: My hesitation with minimal editions is this: why do we have to sacrifice editorial nuance for access?
 Worries about the pragmatics of the labour of marking up: it does provide jobs for students and offers a good pedagogical opportunity.

-MC: Who is the audience for Ed?
+> MC: Who is the audience for Ed?

-And what about huge corpora?
+> JT: And what about huge corpora?

 ## Notes from class